How Often Should You Clean Solar Panels? | DSK

 You can, but there are risks.
 Walking on or near a roof without proper footwear or safety gear is dangerous.
 Using the wrong pressure, tap water, or household cleaning products can damage your panels.
 And without a water-fed pole, reaching panels on a two-storey roof safely is difficult.

-A professional clean typically costs less than the electricity savings recovered in the months following — making it one of the better-value maintenance tasks for any solar owner.
+A professional solar panel clean typically costs less than the electricity savings recovered in the months following — making it one of the better-value maintenance tasks for any solar owner.

 Book a Solar Panel Clean

-DSK Cleaning services residential and commercial solar systems across Sydney, Central Coast, Lake Macquarie and Newcastle.
+DSK Cleaning services residential and commercial solar systems across Sydney’s Northern Beaches, North Shore and Eastern Suburbs.
 We use purified water only and carry $20M public liability insurance.

 Call 0423 668 766 or get a free quote online.